jamf/JamfMigrator/README.md

 * When copying an object to a site, the site name is appended to the object name.
 * Groups with groups as a criteria will not copy properly, moving them should be fine.

-The number of concurrent API operations (from 1 to 5), number of log files to retain, along with forcing basic authentication can be configured.
+The number of concurrent API operations (from 1 to 5), sticky sessions (when available), forcing basic authentication, color scheme, number of log files to retain, and number of servers can be remembered.

 ![](./jamf-migrator/images/appPrefs.png)
 </br></br>